-Coursework Format Du & r One laboratory experiment on behaviour of vehicle tyres, to be performed in pairs, essentially unsupervised.
-An online booking sheet will offer a wide range of possible times at which the experiment may be performed.
-A normal laboratory write-up is to be prepared, which will be assessed for the coursework credit.
-The aim of this experiment is to investigate, qualitatively and quantitatively, the Individual Report anonymously marked P ou fee characteristics of a model tyre under a variety of operating conditions.
+Coursework Format Du & r write-up is to be prepared, which will be assessed for the coursework credit.
+Individual Report anonymously marked Si fee [15 The aim of this experiment is to investigate, qualitatively and quantitatively, the characteristics of a model tyre under a variety of operating conditions.
 Although the model tyre is not dimensionally similar to a real tyre and is made of solid silicone rubber, it displays many of the important characteristics of road and railway wheels.
 Learning objectives: Measure the lateral and longitudinal force-slip characteristics of a model tyre Compare measured data with values predicted from a theoretical model

-Published on CUED undergraduate teaching site (http://teaching.eng.cam.ac.uk)
+Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)